 We recently redid one of the walls by adding a beadboard accent wall.
 Although we loved the llamas wallpaper that was up before, it seen better days—one of the downsides to having wallpaper in a kids’ room.
 To see the tutorial on hanging beadboard, click HERE.

 I am loving the new wall.
 It adds a cozy farmhouse feel to the room.

 To spruce up a thrift store picture that that I couldn’t pass up, I applied some rose gold gilding wax to the frame.
 Once hung the picture added a bit of storybook charm.

 Disclosure: Some of the links provided are affiliate links.
 By purchasing through these links you are supporting this family blog and the work we do and there is no extra cost to you.
 If you would like to read our full disclosure, click HERE.

 These hanging macrame tapestries were one of the first purchases I made well before breaking ground on our house.
 I saw them and fell in love with the pattern their ombre style blues.
 I had them in my closet for months.
 I was so excited when I was finally able to hang them up.
 For me, adding texture in just the right doses can really accentuate your design and create moments of visual depth.

 The doors were painted in Sherwin Williams Oyster Bay for another layer of color in the room.

 To keep things open and less cluttered I opted not to bring in dressers or heavy furniture.
 Instead ample shelving recessed into the walls store toys and books without taking up additional space.

 Thank you for stopping by friends!
-I do hope you enjoyed the pictures from our little ones’ bedroom and be sure to subscribe to our blog for more home decor posts!
+I do hope you enjoyed the pictures from our little ones’ bedroom and be sure to subscribe at the bottom of this page for more home decor posts!